Backblaze/b2-sdk-python/doc/source/advanced.rst

 For more information see :meth:`b2sdk.v2.Bucket.create_file`.

-Synthetize a file from local and remote parts
+Synthesize a file from local and remote parts
 =============================================

 This is useful for expert usage patterns such as: